neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

    ![Create project dialog for Azure](/docs/introduction/azure_create_project.png)

-1. From here, you can follow the Neon Getting Started, beginning at [Step 2 - Onboarding in the Neon Console](/docs/get-started-with-neon/signing-up#step-2-onboarding-in-the-neon-console).
+1. From here, you can follow the Neon **Getting Started**, beginning at [Step 2 - Onboarding in the Neon Console](/docs/get-started-with-neon/signing-up#step-2-onboarding-in-the-neon-console).

 ## Overages